opensafely/documentation/docs/releasing-files.md

 The final tier is review of so-called "Level 4" outputs, where the OpenSAFELY framework stores outputs labelled as `moderately_sensitive` in the `project.yaml` file.

-Level 4 outputs can only be released by authorised users who have permission to log in to the secure server.
+Level 4 outputs can only be released by specific members of the OpenSAFELY team; please contact them using.... to request a release.
 Such users have responsibility for redacting sensitive information or choosing not to publish it at all.
 The study author should do everything they can to make this easy; for example, carrying out low number suppression automatically, documenting code clearly, and only selecting essential items for publication when deciding what to label as `moderately_sensitive`.